Pipeline

 Immunic is pursuing clinical development of orally administered, small molecule programs, each of which has unique features intended to directly address the unmet needs of patients with serious chronic inflammatory and autoimmune diseases.
 These include:

-• the vidofludimus calcium (IMU-838) program, which is in phase 3 and phase 2 clinical development for patients with relapsing and progressive multiple sclerosis, or MS, respectively, and which has shown therapeutic activity in phase 2 clinical trials in patients suffering from relapsing-remitting MS, progressive MS and moderate-to-severe ulcerative colitis, or UC;
+• the vidofludimus calcium (IMU-838) program, which is in phase 3 clinical development for patients with relapsing multiple sclerosis, and which has already shown therapeutic activity in phase 2 clinical trials in patients suffering from relapsing-remitting multiple sclerosis, progressive multiple sclerosis and other diseases;

 Ongoing